Esri/arcgis-maps-sdk-swift-toolkit/Documentation/OverviewMap/README.md

 ### Basic usage for overlaying a `SceneView`

-Note that for `SceneView`s, you need to provide the `OverviewMap` only a viewpoint.
+Note that for a `SceneView`, you need to provide the `OverviewMap` only a viewpoint.

 ```swift
 let scene = Scene(basemap: .imageryWithLabels())